donaristos/Holographic_Abrikosov_Lattices/README.md

 <img align="center" src="images/FE_T05.png" width=40% height=40%>
 </p>

 The figure shows a density plot of the fixed energy of the system as a function of the period $k$ and the angle parametrising the lattice unit cell.
 The red dot shows the configuration of minimum free energy which is an equilateral triangle.
-The temparature $T$ for this plot satisfies $T/T_c=1/2$.
+The temperature $T$ for this plot satisfies $T/T_c=1/2$.

 Libraries
 ---